Conformal dimension bounds, Pontryagin sphere boundaries, and algebraic fibering of right-angled Coxeter groups: Introduction

 \subsection{Acknowledgments}

 This material is based upon work supported by the U.S.\ National Science Foundation under Award Numbers DMS-2203325, DMS-2204339, DMS-2407104, and DMS-2505290.
-This research was funded in part by the Austrian Science Fund (FWF) \href{https://doi.org/10.55776/PAT7799924}{10.55776/PAT7799924}.
+This research was funded in part by the Austrian Science Fund (FWF) \href{https://doi.org/10.55776/PAT7799924}{10.55776/PAT7799924} and the Austria-Slovakia research cooperation grant ``Constructions of expanders and extremal graphs'', OeAD WTZ SK 14/2024 and APVV SK-AT-23-0019.

 The authors are grateful to the Erwin Schr\"odinger Institute, which hosted our Research in Teams project ``Rigidity in Coxeter groups'' in July 2023, of which this paper is a product.
 We thank ESI for their generous hospitality during our stay.